ACL Laboratories School of Histotechnology

 Upon completion of the program, students are eligible to take the ASCP HT or HTL certification exam through the American Society for Clinical Pathology (ASCP) Board of Certification.
 We’re proud of a 100% exam pass rate for previous graduates of our program.

 Applications are accepted in the spring for the program year beginning in September.
 Admission to the program is limited to ensure quality, one-on-one attention for each student.
 Submit your information on this form to be notified via email when the application window is open.
 For more information on the program, visit our ACL Laboratories School of Histotechnology website.

 Certified Nursing Assistant – Milwaukee Class

 Aurora Health Care’s CNA training program is a Wisconsin approved program for education and training to be prepared for the Wisconsin Certified Nursing Assistant certification exam.
-In addition to classroom time, you’ll participate in live clinical days, allowing you to receive hands-on experience and an in-person look into what the CNA position entails.
+In addition to classroom time, you’ll participate in live clinical days, allowing you to receive hands-on experience and an in-person look at what the CNA position entails.

-- Classes are offered throughout the year, with specific application deadlines.
+- Classes are offered at Aurora St Luke’s campus, with specific application deadlines.
 The course lasts 11 days and is 88 hours long, which includes 21 clinical hours.

-- Perfect attendance is required for successful completion of the class and to be eligible to take the State of Wisconsin Nurse Aide Registry Exam.
+- Perfect attendance is required for successful completion of the class and to be eligible for the State of Wisconsin Nurse Aide Registry Exam.

-- Program participants must submit to mandatory drug screen, physical exam and criminal background checks for the state of Wisconsin, as well as applicable out-of-state checks.
+- Program participants must pass a mandatory drug screen, physical exam and criminal background checks for the state of Wisconsin, as well as applicable out-of-state checks.

-- With class sizes of fewer than 20 per session, this is a highly competitive process and only the most qualified applicants will be selected for admission into the class.
+- This is a highly competitive process and only the most qualified applicants will be selected for admission into the class.

 - Submitting an application does not automatically guarantee a spot in the class.
-All application elements will be reviewed and the top chosen applicants will be invited for a personal interview.
+All application elements will be reviewed and the chosen applicants will be invited to interview.

-- Search keyword “CNA Training” on our Job Search page during the dates applications are accepted in order to apply.
+- To apply, search keyword “CNA Training” on our Job Search page on the day applications are accepted.